-- The Junior Card and Children Co-Travelcard are accepted – these cards allow bearers to cruise for free with their parents or grandparents.
+- The Junior Card and Children Co-Travelcard are accepted – these cards allow bearers to cruise for free with their parents or specifically named adult.

 - Children 6 to 16 pay half price on all tickets, if not qualifying for the junior or children co-travel card savings.